-Professor Liu specializes in the political and social history of twentieth-century China, particularly education, youth culture, student protest, and ethnic identity.
+Professor Demas specializes in the political and social history of twentieth-century China, particularly education, youth culture, student protest, and ethnic identity.
 Her current project, Indoctrinating the Youth, examines the Nationalist (Guomindang) government’s attempts to inculcate political loyalty through youth groups, compulsory military training, and secondary school curriculum from 1930–1960.
 She explores how the government helped middle schools relocate to the interior from northern and coastal China after Japan’s 1937 invasion, analyzing continuities and changes in education during the Second Sino-Japanese War (1937–1945), the Chinese Civil War (1945–1949), and in 1950s Taiwan.
 Her sources range from government archives to conducting oral interviews with refugees who fled from China to Taiwan in 1949.

 “Defiant Retreat: The Relocation of Middle Schools to China’s Interior, 1937-1945,” Frontiers of History in China 8 (2013), 558-584.

 “Anticipating Invasion: Military Training in Taiwan’s High Schools, 1953–1960,” Twentieth-Century China 37.3 (2012), 204–228.